srujanadadi-111/Employee-management-app/README.md

-# Spring Boot Application
+# Employee Management Application

 ## Overview
-This project is a simple Spring Boot application that demonstrates [describe what your application does].
+This project is a simple Spring Boot application that demonstrates the development of a simple Employee Management Application using Java and Spring Boot.
+This application is capable of performing basic CRUD (Create, Read, Update, Delete) operations for managing employee details.

 ## Setup Instructions